RhinoHealth/user-resources/rhino-utils/README.md

 1. `docker-push.sh`: Build a docker container image and push it to a container image repository.
 For more usage detail, see [Using the Docker Push Script](#using-the-docker-push-script).
 2. `drive_admin_api.py`: A utility Python script used to help facilitate the NVFlare FL network when using the `nvflare-docker-run.sh` script
 3. `gc-docker-run.sh`: Build a docker container image and run it locally.
 For more usage detail, see [Using the Generalized Compute Run Script](#using-the-generalized-compute-docker-run-script).
 4. `nvflare-docker-run.sh`: Run FL training with your code using, locally, using Docker.
-Recommended: `--auto`.
 For more usage detail, see [Using the NVFlare Docker Run Script](#using-the-nvflare-docker-run-script).
 5. `nvflare-docker-run-inference.sh`: Run inference with your code on a single dataset.
 For more usage detail, see [Using the Docker Push Script](#using-the-docker-push-script).
 6. `run_inference.sh`: A utility Shell script used to help facilitate the `nvflare-docker-run-inference.sh` script